ColtonKawamura/coltonkawamura/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a father of three kids that don't sleep, a proud husband, and a software engineer.
+I'm a father of three kids that don't sleep and a proud husband.

-I develop software in the defense sector and scientific software for large scale modeling and simulation.
+I'm also an engineer in the defense sector and develop scientific software for large scale modeling and simulations.

 I earned undergraduate and graduate degrees in physics where I concentrated on computational analysis of theoretical energetic materials.